Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Mathematical Preliminaries

-where $\vec{c}$ is a constant vector in $\Real^{d^2-1}$ representing the translation transformation in $\st_d$.
-For simplicity, we set the vector $\vec{c}=0$, thus the translation is not included in our formulation by the assumption C \ref{as:mixedinv}.
-Via this relation, we can see that the positivity and contraction conditions of $\T$ in the Euclidean norm $\ENORM{\T\cdot\X}\leq\ENORM{\X}$ correspond to the positivity and contraction conditions of the corresponding map $\varphi[\T]$ in the assumptions C \ref{as:PTP} and C \ref{as:contract}, while the trace preserving properties of $\varphi[\T]$ can be obtained by the traceless property of the basis $f_\alpha$. \Eref{eq:counterpartmap}, without translation part, fulfils our assumptions and allow us to consider the map on the real vector representation of the state instead.
-Notice that the correspondence $\T\mapsto\varphi[\T]$ in \Eref{eq:counterpartmap} is multiplicative, i.e. $\varphi[\op{A}\op{B}]=\varphi[\op{A}]\circ\varphi[\op{B}].$
+where $\T$ is a linear transformation on $\Real^{d^2-1}$ \cite{Kosakowski2003}.
+From Eq. \eqref{eq:counterpartmap}, it follows that the positivity and contraction conditions of $\T$ in the Euclidean norm $\ENORM{\T\cdot\X}\leq\ENORM{\X}$ correspond to those of the corresponding map $\varphi[\T]$ by the assumptions (C\ref{as:PTP}) and (C\ref{as:contract}).
+Moreover, the trace preserving property of $\varphi[\T]$ follows from the traceless property of the bases $f_\alpha$.
+The dynamical map in Eq.\eqref{eq:counterpartmap} satisfies both conditions (C\ref{as:PTP})-(C\ref{as:contract}), and this equation allows us to consider the map on the real vector representation of the states instead.
+We also note that the mapping $\T\mapsto\varphi[\T]$ in Eq. \eqref{eq:counterpartmap} is multiplicative in the sense that $\varphi[\op{A}\op{B}]=\varphi[\op{A}]\circ\varphi[\op{B}].$